Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Introduction

 \section{Introduction}

 Game environments traditionally grant AI agents access to extensive global information from the game engine.
-While this configuration assists in efficient decision-making, it doesn't accurately represent the restrictions encountered by AI applications outside of gaming, where comprehensive access to a system's software or engine isn't feasible.
-Consequently, game AI techniques that rely predominantly on game engine data may limit their potential contribution to broader AI applications, as their dependency on perfect information and global environmental data is often unrealistic in other contexts.
+While this configuration assists in efficient decision-making, it does not accurately represent the restrictions encountered by AI applications outside of gaming, where comprehensive access to a system's software or engine is not feasible.
+Consequently, game AI techniques that rely predominantly on game engine data may limit their potential contribution to broader AI applications, as their dependency on perfect information and global environmental data is often unrealistic in other contexts such as robotics and autonomous vehicles.

 In response to these challenges, our work delves into the application of more constrained, realistic perception models for game AI.
-We take inspiration from publications like the ViZDoom platform \cite{Wydmuch_2019} and the Obstacle Tower Challenge \cite{juliani2019obstacle} that have embraced this shift towards real-world constraints.
+We take inspiration from publications like the ViZDoom platform \cite{Wydmuch_2019} and the Obstacle Tower Challenge \cite{juliani2019obstacle} that have embraced the shift towards game AI with real-world constraints.
 Both ViZDoom and Obstacle Tower have utilized visual data as the primary input for AI agents, enabling them to navigate complex 3D environments and reinforcing the importance of perception-based game AI models without game engine access.

 Research in autonomous vehicles has made extensive strides in AI perception models, particularly using intermediary environmental representations like the Bird's Eye View (BEV).
-The BEV model provides an overhead perspective of the environment, often in the form of a semantic obstacle grid, from a single vehicle's standpoint.
+The BEV model provides an overhead perspective of the environment, often in the form of a semantic obstacle grid, from a single ``ego" vehicle's standpoint.
 This concept has become a key component in many self-driving systems \cite{Ma2022VisionCentricBP}.

-Drawing on this, we propose a similar intermediary representation for game AI: the Herd's Eye View (HEV) model.
-Differing from the BEV's individual-centric perspective, the HEV model offers a shared world-centric perception derived from multiple agents.
+Drawing on these past works, we propose a similar intermediary representation for game AI: the Herd's Eye View (HEV) model.
+Differing from the BEV's ego-centric perspective, the HEV model offers a shared world-centric perception derived from multiple agents.
 This shared perception model aligns closer to real-world AI applications, where multiple systems often work together to understand and navigate their environment.